Equable/SoundsLike/README.md

 >>6.
 The Application then POST's the response to the node server where the data is stored in a variable to be rendered in the 'results' EJS page.

 <h2><b><u>How to use</u></b></h2>

 >1.
 Make sure you have the latest version of node.js installed.
-You can find it [here](https://nodejs.org/en/download/)
+You can find it [here](https://nodejs.org/en/download/).
 >2.
-Obtain a client id/secret id from spotify to use this app which can be obtatined [here](https://beta.developer.spotify.com/dashboard/)
+Obtain a client id/secret id from spotify to use this app which can be obtatined [here](https://beta.developer.spotify.com/dashboard/).
 >3.
-Clone the Soundslike Webapp Repo
+Clone the Soundslike Webapp Repo.
 >4.
 Once you've obtained both ids from spotify navigate to line 91 & 92 of app.js and replace the value for the two parameters with your own clientID and secret.
 >5.
 Save your changes and open the command terminal.
-Navigate to the location of the repository and run app.js with Node app.js
+Navigate to the location of the repository and run app.js with Node app.js.
 >6.
-You should now be able to navigate to the webapp in your browser using the url: localhost:8888
+You should now be able to navigate to the webapp in your browser using the url: localhost:8888.

 <h2><b><u>Webapp Looks</u></b></h2>